Seraaron/agora/srd/KISSing.md

 In other words: **If you've agreed that it's a KISS, then it's a KISS;** _the final effect is the same_ regardless of the source.

-#imp Be careful not to 'double-dip': Meaning, if two or more things are _applicable but similarly-veined_, then only take one KISS.
+#important Be careful not to 'double-dip': Meaning, if two or more things are _applicable but similarly-veined_, then only take one KISS.

 #### What are 'Obvious' KISSes?

 This is when you invoke an insight, or use a specialty that is applicable to the roll _without a shadow of a doubt_.
 You'll know it's obvious when just the mention of it gets immediate affirmation from the majority of the table.

-> #eg
+> ### Eg.
 > If you're a [[Mage*]], and you have 'Pyromancy magic' as a listed specialty, and you're trying to cast a fire-based spell, then that pyromancy specialty will be an obvious KISS, and no one should challenge you for using it.